Prince (Prince of Persia): Portrayal

 For the reboot, the staff wanted a different portrayal of the Prince to Lowenthal's, and so recast the role.
 North voiced the Prince for the 2008 reboot, and in hindsight felt that he did not do the character justice.
 In a 2012 interview, he said that "[he] just didn't really feel like the American accent worked with the artistry that the game showed", further saying that he thought a Middle Eastern or British accent would have better suited the character.
-Sim'aan voiced a different version of the Prince named Sargon in The Lost Crown, an original story set in the Prince of Persia universe.
-Besharat provided the Persian dub for Sargon in The Last Crown.

 The film character Dastan was portrayed by American actor Jake Gyllenhaal.
 Gyllenhaal said that there were several reasons that he chose to accept the role of the Prince, including the character's appeal to him, the fact that the film was based on the video game, and he "[liked] to do things that people have tried their hand at and haven't succeeded".
 In a pre-release interview, Mechner called Gyllenhaal right for the role as it fitted in with the Prince's inspiration in classic movie heroes.
 According to Gyllenhaal, he retrospectively felt he had over-prepared physically for his role as he knew little of what it entailed.
 He trained for five months prior to the beginning of filming in Morocco, and continued to train during the filming period.
 In a later interview Gyllenhaal expressed regret at accepting the role, feeling it was wrong for him as an actor.